FAQs on air traffic controller training.

 What do air traffic controllers do?

-Air traffic controllers manage the safe and orderly flow of aircraft into, out of, and between airports throughout Australia and with overseas regions adjoining Australian airspace.
-They issue instructions, advice and information to pilots by radio to keep air traffic flying safely and efficiently.
-In a nutshell, they tell aircraft to go up, go down, turn right, turn left, go faster or and slower.
-They track the progress of the pilots they talk to using the latest in radar and software technology.
-Although aircraft fly to pre-determined schedules, they don’t fly exactly the same way each day, so air traffic controllers must quickly adapt to changing flight plans and unexpected weather conditions and events, such as unscheduled traffic and emergency situations.
-This is a rewarding role that requires a high level of commitment and responsibility.
+Air Traffic Controllers track the progress of aircraft using the latest technology.
+Although aircraft fly to pre-determined schedules, they don’t fly exactly the same way each time, so Air Traffic Controllers must quickly adapt to changing flight plans and unexpected and emergency situations.
+This is a rewarding role that requires that requires a high level of commitment and responsibility.

 Our air traffic controllers are based around the country and work in one of our two major centres in Melbourne or Brisbane, two terminal control units or 28 air traffic control towers at international and regional airports across Australia.